syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 ## Show or Hide Specific Range

-Essential XlsIO allows to set visibility for a specific range.
-The following code snippet shows on how to set the visibility of a range.
+The Essential XlsIO allows to set visibility for a specific range.
+The following code snippet shows how to set the visibility of a range.

 {% tabs %}
 {% highlight c# %}